155 Dunlop St W.

 Overloaded circuits and octopus wiring are dangerous electrical hazards that can be avoided.
 To prevent fires caused by electrical equipment:

-If a fire does occur, it is critical that the dwelling have working smoke alarms to alert occupants as soon as possible.
+If a fire does occur, it is critical that the dwelling has working smoke alarms to alert occupants as soon as possible.
 The responsibility for smoke alarm installation and maintenance lies with the homeowner or landlord; however, it’s a good idea for parents to provide their child with a smoke alarm for his/her bedroom.

 It is against the law for tenants to disable or tamper with a smoke alarm.
 If a smoke alarm activates due to steam from the shower or cooking on the stove, oven or toaster, ask the landlord to move the alarm to a different location, or to install a smoke alarm with a pause feature.